 The ACJC was established in 1982 to facilitate exchange of information among criminal justice agencies, to maintain an archive, prepare reports, provide analyses of programs, the criminal justice system and the effectiveness of the criminal code, and make recommendations for revisions.
 Monies in the Criminal Justice Enhancement Fund, also established in 1982, are distributed to specific law enforcement and judicial agencies based on a statutory formula.

 The ACJC and the Criminal Justice Enhancement Fund were created in 1982.
 See Laws 1982, Chapter 328 and Chapter 330.
 The measures outlined the duties of the ACJC and established an assessment on fines, penalties and forfeitures collected by the courts.
 Assessments, including an itemized statement, were required to be transmitted monthly to the county treasurer or city treasurer, as appropriate.
-The measures did not become effective unless both were enacted by the 35th Legislature during the second regular session (1982).
+The measures did not become effective unless both were enacted by the 35th Legislature, Second Regular Session (1982).

 Laws 1985, Chapter 362 established the Victims Compensation Fund, administered by the ACJC and increased the number of members from 18 to 19, adding the chairman of the Board of Pardons and Paroles.